brodmc/brodmc.github.io/_posts/2025-8-8-is-uni-worth-it.md

 Even if you have a friend that *"didn't even use 90% of my degree!"*.

-Even if your personal hobbies have always involved computers...
-Especially even then.
+Even if your personal hobbies have always involved computers... especially even then.
 No one gives a shit about your gaming hobbies and no it doesn't translate exactly to IT skills.

 Aside from the things that people normally tout such as critical thinking etc etc, you get a chance to explore many ways of working and tools that you would otherwise not be exposed to on your own training.